 In accord with federal regulations established by the Americans With Disabilities Act, the following standards are described to assist each candidate in evaluating his/her prospect for academic and clinical success.
-General standards for the School of Health and Medical Sciences are followed by standards that apply to the professional discipline to which you have applied (see additional standards below).
 When a student's ability to perform is compromised, the student must demonstrate alternative means and/or abilities to perform the essential functions described.

 It is important that each student reads each standard carefully.
-By signing below, the student is indicating that s/he has read and understood these standards.
+By signing below, the student is indicating that he/she has read and understood these standards.